STUDY ABROAD IN ASIA

 Akron Law offers the only dual-country study abroad program in Japan and Korea involving U.S., Japanese, and Korean law students.
 This unique program will run from July 15 to Aug.
 11, 2018, including travel.
 Both Akron Law and non-Akron Law students are invited to enhance their knowledge and further distinguish their background through our Asia Study Abroad Program.

 Gain insight into global legal careers

-Experience Tokyo, Seoul, and Nagoya during the summer semester with practical guidance and instruction from Interim Co-Dean and Associate Professor of Law, Sarah Cravens, and University President and Professor of Law, Matthew J. Wilson, experienced international lawyer and Asian law expert.
+Experience Tokyo, Seoul, and Nagoya during the summer semester with practical guidance and instruction from Vice Provost and Professor of Law Sarah Cravens and University President and Professor of Law, Matthew J. Wilson, experienced international lawyer and Asian law expert.
 Distinguish yourself and enhance your resume by taking international courses from leading experts.
 Create lifelong memories by embarking on field trips to legal institutions, interacting with students in Japan and Seoul, making new friends, and exploring Asia.
 You can also gain valuable insights into global legal careers, as well as acquire a better understanding of the practice of law across political, legal and cultural boundaries.

 Our study abroad program is the only one of its kind in offering law courses in both Japan and South Korea.
 Our scheduling offers flexibility in several respects.
 You can earn anywhere from one to six credits towards your law degree.
 In fact, you can participate in the entire four-week program (Japan and South Korea, or only one of the two-week segments (Japan or South Korea).
 We offer 3-credits of coursework in Japan, and 3-credits of coursework in Seoul.
 Additionally, because the program does not start until mid-July, you have flexibility to work or take other law school courses during the first two months of the summer.
 You can then join us in Asia for the last month of the summer.